Gavel: Use in meetings

-Use in courts of law
+Use by courts

-The gavel is used in courts of law in the United States and, by metonymy, is used there to represent the entire judiciary system, especially of judgeship.
-On the other hand, in the Commonwealth of Nations and Republic of Ireland, gavels have never been used by judges, despite many American-influenced TV programs depicting them.
-An exception is the Inner London Crown Court, where clerks use a gavel to alert parties in court of the entrance of the judge into the courtroom.
+The gavel is sometimes used in courts of law and courts of equity in the United States and, by metonymy, is used there to represent the entire judiciary system, especially of judgeship.
+On the other hand, in the Commonwealth of Nations, including the United Kingdom, and Ireland, gavels have never been used by judges, despite many American-influenced TV programs depicting them.
+An exception is the Inner London Crown Court, where clerks use a gavel to alert parties in court of the entrance of the judge into the courtroom, as opposed to the usual practice of the judge knocking on the door before entering.
+Gavels are also used for judicial purposes in some other countries.
+In Poland, they were originally used in the courts of the Second Republic, a practice which was inherited from courts of partitioned Poland.
+Their use ceased after the Second World War, but they were returned to courts in 2008, as an optional addition to a courtroom.

 United States Congress gavels

 The unique gavel of the United States Senate has an hourglass shape and no handle.
-In 1954, the gavel that had been in use since at least 1834 (and possibly since 1789) broke when Vice President Richard Nixon used it during a heated debate on nuclear energy, despite silver plates that were added to strengthen it two years prior in 1952.
+In 1954, the gavel that had been in use since at least 1834 (and possibly since 1789) broke when Vice President Richard Nixon used it during a heated debate on nuclear energy, despite the addition of silver plates to strengthen it two years prior.
 The Senate was unable to obtain a piece of ivory large enough to replace the gavel, so they appealed to the Indian embassy.
 Later that year, India's Vice President Sarvepalli Radhakrishnan visited the Senate and presented a replica of the original gavel to Nixon.
 In response to widespread awareness of elephant poaching and illegal ivory trades, a white marble gavel has been in use since at least 2021.

 The gavel of the House of Representatives, by contrast, is plain wood with a handle and is used more often and more forcefully than in the Senate.
 It has been broken and replaced many times.
 The instrument is so associated with the Speaker of the House that the word gavel itself has become a metonym for the post.